 The soda will yield a thicker syrup.

-If you don't want to use soda, I suggest using yogurt, or thick kefir for a thicker syrup.
+If you don't want to use soda, I suggest using yogurt for a thicker consistency.